jungparc/RDS/en/backup-and-restore.md

 * `FLUSH TABLES WITH READ LOCK` ets whether the syntax is enabled or disabled.
 * Table lock enables the `FLUSH TABLES WITH READ LOCK` syntax periodically during backups to ensure consistency in backup data.
 If `FLUSH TABLES WITH READ LOCK` syntax fails to run, the backup will fail.
 * You can disable table locking if the DML query load is high during a backup.
-If you do not use table lock, `FLUSH TABLES WITH READ LOCK` syntax will not run, so a high DML load does not cause the backup to fail. 하지만 테이블 잠금을 사용하지 않은 백업은 백업 데이터의 일관성이 보장되지 않을 수 있으며, 이에 따라 테이블 잠금을 사용하지 않고 생성된 백업 및 테이블 잠금을 사용하지 않도록 설정된 DB 인스턴스에 대해 복원 및 복제 과정을 포함한 일부 작업을 지원하지 않습니다.
+If you do not use table lock, `FLUSH TABLES WITH READ LOCK` syntax will not run, so a high DML load does not cause the backup to fail.
+However, backups without table lock may not ensure consistency of backup data, and as a result, some operations, including restore and replication processes, are not supported for backups created without table lock and for DB instances with table locking disabled.

 **Query Latency Dash Time (second)**